What is NGOLD?

 Does the CLCE major prepare me for graduate school?

 Yes.
-Through its interdisciplinary approach, students take a wide variety of courses designed to develop problem-solving skill, decision-making ability, and critical-thinking aptitude.
+Through an interdisciplinary approach, you'll take a wide variety of courses designed to develop problem-solving skill, decision-making ability and critical-thinking aptitude.
 These skills translate well to graduate studies.
 Furthermore, the coursework in CLCE serves as a great introduction to graduate studies in fields such as fine arts, law, music, public administration, public health and political science.